⚡ Quick Verdict:

 More of Hootsuite Compared

-Here is how Hootsuite stacks up against other competitors:
+Here is how Hootsuite stacks up against other social media management tools:

-Hootsuite wins on: Pricing at entry level, bulk scheduling, free trial length
+Hootsuite wins on: Lower entry price, bulk scheduling, longer free trial

 Sprout Social wins on: Customer support, CRM features, ease of use